e-veal/splunk-practice-lab/README.md

 While base configs for setting up an SHC do not exist (for good reasons), there are base configs elements that should be used.
 You will need to discover which ones are appropriate and deploy to the SHC.
 Employ PS sanctioned practices here.

-You will need to use the ldap configuration base app you configured and downloaded in Lab 2.
+You will need to use the LDAP configuration base app you configured and downloaded in Lab 2.

-Note that your new ldap server has a new dns name and Ip. so your app will need to be updated accordingly.
+Note that your new LDAP server has a new DNS name and IP, so your app will need to be updated accordingly.

 As an added note, the customer's added requirement is important, read carefully and make sure you have covered all bases before turning in your work.
 Some convenience links for you:
 - [Fire Brigade](https://splunkbase.splunk.com/app/1581/)